What we played in November: 'The Outer Worlds' and 'Destiny 2'

 Senior Editor

-The Outer Worlds could have been a contender but this promising space opera was over barely after it had begun.
+The Outer Worlds could have been a contender, but this promising space opera was over barely after it had begun.

 Its story certainly isn't short on scope.
 You play as the first-person hero and freshly defrosted interstellar colonist charged with saving the local solar system from starvation, genocidal fascism and imminent structural collapse.
 This action RPG allows you to develop your character's combat, stealth, intellectual and leadership abilities as you acquire both a starship and a motley crew of loyal oddballs who just so happen to be capable of kicking all flavors of ass.
-The mission is simple: overthrow the ruthless corporate Board, which serves as the colony's defacto government, and save the lives of millions of colonists.
+The mission is simple: overthrow the ruthless corporate board, which serves as the colony's de facto government, and save the lives of millions of colonists.

 This game feels like a cross between Fallout and Knights of the Old Republic.
-The combat mechanics are tight, players can fight with one and two handed melee weapons as well as a mix of handguns, long guns and heavy weapons as well as outfit the rest of their crew with the same.
-Each map offers tons loot and challenging enemies to keep players busy as well.
+The combat mechanics are tight, and players can fight with one- and two-handed melee weapons as well as a mix of handguns, long guns and heavy weapons, plus outfit the rest of their crew with the same.
+Each map offers tons of loot and challenging enemies to keep players busy as well.
 The problem is that there simply weren't enough worlds to explore or secrets to uncover before the credits rolled.

-What's more, every map transition required a 30-45 second loading screen.
+What's more, every map transition required a 30-45-second loading screen.
 This led to a lot of waiting around.
-It wouldn't be so bad if the story took more than 30 hours to complete -- and that includes all of the side, crew, and faction missions.
+It wouldn't be so bad if the story took more than 30 hours to complete -- and that included all the side, crew and faction missions.
 Seriously, I spent more time learning Gwent in The Witcher 3 than I did beating the entirety of this game.
 Fingers crossed that Obsidian is forthcoming with the DLCs to this wildly intriguing yet stunningly short universe.

 Devindra Hardawar